fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5d.md

 <!-- [Cypress](https://www.cypress.io/)-niminen E2E-testaukseen soveltuva kirjasto on kasvattanut nopeasti suosiotaan viimeisen reilun vuoden aikana.
 Cypress on poikkeuksellisen helppokäyttöinen, kaikenlaisen säätämisen ja tunkkaamisen määrä esim.
 Seleniumin käyttöön verrattuna on lähes olematon.
 Cypressin toimintaperiaate poikkeaa radikaalisti useimmista E2E-testaukseen sopivista kirjastoista, sillä Cypress-testit ajetaan kokonaisuudessaan selaimen sisällä.
 Muissa lähestymistavoissa testit suoritetaan Node-prosessissa, joka on yhteydessä selaimeen  ohjelmointirajapintojen kautta. -->
 E2E library [Cypress](https://www.cypress.io/) has become popular within the last year.
 Cypress is exceptionally easy to use, and when compared to Selenium, for example, it requires a lot less hassle and headache.
 Its operating principle is radically different than most E2E testing libraries, because Cypress tests are run completely within the browser.
-Other libraries run the tests in a Node-process, which is connected to the broswer through an API.
+Other libraries run the tests in a Node-process, which is connected to the browser through an API.

 Let's  make some end to end tests for our note application.